ThomPoppins/MERN-Enterprise-Search/README.md

 - [x] [MERNSTACK-225] If there is 1 or more pending invites, notify the user in the Navbar by making the "Invites" item bounce and give it a bright background color.
 - [ ] [MERNSTACK-228] The "Find" on the homepage has to transition between color using "color transitions" from TailwindCSS.
 - [x] [MERNSTACK-227] Dropdown menu items have to become clickable over the full width of the menu instead only the text and icon
-- [ ] [MERNSTACK-230] README.md: Finish tutorial about asynchronious JavaScript: <https://www.youtube.com/watch?v=ZYb_ZU8LNxs&ab_channel=freeCodeCamp.org>
+- [ ] [MERNSTACK-230] README.md: Finish tutorial about asynchronous JavaScript: <https://www.youtube.com/watch?v=ZYb_ZU8LNxs&ab_channel=freeCodeCamp.org>
 - [x] [MERNSTACK-131] Set state for all companies fields that can be edited in EditCompany.jsx
 - [x] [MERNSTACK-127] Add state for all companies fields that can be registered in RegisterCompany.jsx
 - [x] [MERNSTACK-128] In RegisterCompany.jsx: Add form inputs of all fields that the owner should fill in to register a company.
 Copy paste the following outer div with .my-4 class to achieve this
-- [ ] [MERNSTACK-231] Use useSnackbar to UNDO steps users have taken, to start, let a user uninvite a co-owner after sending a invite and let the user UNDO removing a owner from a company. (see: <https://notistack.com/features/basic#actions>)
+- [ ] [MERNSTACK-231] Use useSnackbar to UNDO steps users have taken, to start, let a user un-invite a co-owner after sending a invite and let the user UNDO removing a owner from a company. (see: <https://notistack.com/features/basic#actions>)
-- [x] [MERNSTACK-232] Add a "data-test-id" attribute to all elements witn an onClick and onChange event handler.
+- [x] [MERNSTACK-232] Add a "data-test-id" attribute to all elements with an onClick and onChange event handler.
-- [ ] [MERNSTACK-232] Find a pretty loading spinner animation to replace the ugly <Spinner />
+- [ ] [MERNSTACK-232] Find a pretty loading spinner animation to replace the ugly `<Spinner />`
 - [ ] [MERNSTACK-234] PRIO: Finish Google Docs doc about making webapp DEMO video of application.
 - [ ] [MERNSTACK-235] PRIO: Record first DEMO video briefly demonstrating what technology I use and what is the result.
 - [ ] [MERNSTACK-238] PRIO: Edit first DEMO video, make sure to add an explanation of the functionalities of the application and what kind of technologies were used.
 START OF with demonstrating the client side app and LATER technical explanation.